tsiparinda/capitalbank/README.md

 Run commang `go build`and copy to files to correct place for run.
 If you use Windows, you can create subfolder CapitalBank in "Program files" and put it there.
 For periodically running this application you can use SQL Agent with job step kind CmdExec and command line: `"c:\Program Files\CapitalBank\" && "capitalbank.exe"`

 ## Config
 For correct work you must exactly define connection string to database.
+To work with sql instances you should define server name as "name\\instancename"
-Application don't create a database structure, because was created to work with Capital database only.
+Application dosn't create a database structure, because was created to work with Capital database only.

+## Program structure
+api - interfaces, which should be defined for any new bank logger - define logger functionality logic - define a business logic program's behaviour pbapi - methods defined for Privatbank store - methods for store date in database utils - some additional general functions